-23. By the first and third limbs of the first question referred, which must be considered together, the national court is essentially asking whether, and in what circumstances, a geographical name can constitute a trade mark establish a link between them and a particular undertaking (guarantee of origin).
+23. By the first and third limbs of the first question referred, which must be considered together, the national court is essentially asking whether, and in what circumstances, a geographical name can constitute a trade mark and, if it can, the extent to which such a trade mark is protected vis-à-vis third parties.